AndyIbanez/andyibanez-com/content/posts/error-protocol-specializations-swift.md

 }
 ```

 Also bridged to `NSError`, this is the "rawest" error I could find that can be bridged to Objective-C. Since you provide the `userInfo` yourself, you don't have to worry about about what keys it has.
-It has a lot of flexibility, but more compliecated to work with.
+It has a lot of flexibility, but more complicated to work with.

 ## Mashing Them Together